2022 Prix de l'Arc de Triomphe

 The 2022 Prix de l'Arc de Triomphe was a horse race held at Longchamp Racecourse on Sunday 2 October 2022.
 It was the 101st running of the Prix de l'Arc de Triomphe.
 The race was won by Kirsten Rausing's five-year-old mare Alpinista, trained in Britain by Sir Mark Prescott and ridden by Luke Morris.
 It was a first win in the race for the owner, trainer and jockey.
 Alpinista became the second five-year-old mare to win the Arc after Corrida in 1937.

+This race was also the Prix de l'Arc de Triomphe with the most Japanese-trained horses as contestants, with a total of four horses contesting the title.
+However, none of them were even able to finish within the top 10.

+Full result

+The below result is sourced from Racing Post, JRA-VAN, and netkeiba.